scottmuc/scottmuc.github.com/hugo/content/blog/book-review-a-mind-for-numbers-by-barbara-oakley/index.md

 * **[Pomodoro Technique][pomodoro]** - I've been a fan of this process for a long time.
 Procrastination doesn't stand a chance when the timer is on.
 I like to use [pomodoro one][pomodoro-one] on my laptop.
 There are 4 components of developing a habit, and the first one is the **cue**.
 Starting the timer triggers me to go into a focused mode.
-  {{< imglink src="self-control.png" href="self-control.png" >}}
 * **[Self Control][self-control]** (pictured) - This application does a machine level block of the hostnames that you specify for a specific time period.
 It runs outside of the web-browser so it'll block applications that talk to these services and even killing the process or rebooting your machine won't get the hostname working again.
 I will use this every time I'm doing a pomodoro.

+	{{< imglink src="self-control.png" href="self-control.png" width="400x" >}}
 * **Process over Product** - Unless the task is very very small, the time allocated to a single pomodoro should be process based.
 As of right now, I have on my task list the following: "2 pomodoros of coursera project".
 This keeps the focus on the activity and now the anxiety around the outcome.
 I don't know how long it's going to take to complete